kubedb/cli/docs/concepts/databases/mongodb.md

 To learn more about how to use a custom configuration file see [here](/docs/guides/mongodb/custom-config/using-custom-config.md).

+NB.
+If `spec.shardTopology` is set, then `spec.configsource` needs to be empty.
+Instead use `spec.shardTopology.<shard/configServer/mongos>.configSource`

 ### spec.podTemplate

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
 KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for MongoDB database.